-SAFEGUARDING IS EVERYONE'S RESPONSIBILITY

-Supporting information on many safeguarding issues and hyper-links to useful background material can be found in Keeping Children Safe in Education (2022) and in Appendix 1 of this document.
+SAFEGUARDING IS EVERYONE'S RESPONSIBILITY - supporting information on many safeguarding issues and hyper-links to useful background material can be found in KCSIE (2023).
 There will be occasions when it is suspected that a child may be at risk, but there is no real evidence to support this.
 The child's behaviour and or appearance may have changed, their attendance at school may be reduced, their ability to concentrate and focus may have altered or there may be other physical but inconclusive signs.
 In these circumstances, the child should be given the opportunity to talk.
 A record should be made as these early concerns may contribute to a bigger picture.
 This should then be referred to the head of house or SLT.
 If the concern persists then the DSL should be involved.